raffaelespazzoli/credscontroller/README.md

 3. move the authorization labels to a custom API object so that the pod author cannot authorize his pods - in progress
 4. support the case where the init-container retrieves the secret as opposed to just a wrapped token that can get the secret (for legacy apps that cannot be modified to talk to Vault - in progress
 5. add a spring vault example(s) - in progress
-6. refactor to single command with cobra and viper- done
+6. refactor code to be more cloud friendly: single CLI with [cobra](https://github.com/spf13/cobra) CLI management and [viper](https://github.com/spf13/viper) properties management - done

 # Requirements
-You need [vault CLI](https://www.vaultproject.io/docs/install/) installed on your machine
+You need the [Vault CLI](https://www.vaultproject.io/docs/install/) installed on your machine.

 # Create a new project
 ```